 All members must use the voucher at the same time they have their regular exam for glasses.
 Request the voucher from DavisVision at (800) 999-5431.
-Remember that the VDT voucher is only good for 21 days from the date of issue on the voucher.
-Please call the OSAWF at (212) 686-1229 with any questions about the VDT Program.
+If you have questions about the VDT benefit, please call DavisVision.
+Remember that the VDT voucher is only good for 45 days from the date of issue on the voucher.
 VDT glasses must be obtained from an in-network provider.